MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationMeAssignmentRubric.md

 ## SYNOPSIS
 Delete an educationRubric from an educationAssignment.
 This method doesn't delete the rubric itself and can only be performed by teachers.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgEducationMeAssignmentRubric](/powershell/module/Microsoft.Graph.Education/Remove-MgEducationMeAssignmentRubric?view=graph-powershell-1.0)

 ## SYNTAX